Thinking about UCAT revision?

 This trick can really pay off.
 If you’re aware that you have a few spare minutes in hand and are close to answering a tricky question, you’ll know it’s worth spending the extra time to crack it!

 Some students like to use the calculator for Venn Diagram questions to add up the various sections immediately, rather than writing them down on the whiteboard.
-Use Medify’s practise tests to find out whether this method works for you.

 You can use the memory shortcuts to save multi-step calculations.